duke-shiny-ed/website/content/project/anova/index.md

 ---

 ## Overview
 In this particular app you will be able to explore ANOVA, or Analysis of Variance.
-ANOVA is a method used in statistical anylsis to question whether there is a meaningful difference between groups being studied. *To acces the Exploring ANOVA app click [See the app!](https://samanthaowusu.shinyapps.io/ANOVA-app/)*
+ANOVA is a method used in statistical analysis to question whether there is a meaningful difference between groups being studied. *To access the Exploring ANOVA app click [See the app!](https://samanthaowusu.shinyapps.io/ANOVA-app/)*

 Learning Goals:
 1. Examine how violations of the assumptions of ANOVA affect the ANOVA test output